mykola-shyshov/booter-di/README.md

 Main idea of `Booter` project.

 I khnow that for now we have a lot of "boot" react, redux, reflax projects.
 But I met problem with starting development new applicatin based on that projects.
 I really like `spring boot` (It's java:)) project.
-From box you will get logging, running, testing, configuraion features.
+Out of the box you will get logging, running, testing, configuraion features.
 So aim of this project is to be as close as possible to `spring boot` mission.

 Modern applications need some common tools: